-The delay controller is fitted with several temperature sensors, which scan the temperature of the internal heatsinks and some integrated circuits.
+The pulse controller is fitted with several temperature sensors, which scan the temperature of the internal heatsinks and some integrated circuits.
 The measured temperatures are used to control two fans, which actively cool the device.
-The fan function is being monitored and a warning light (red LED "Failure") is activated, if they do not operate at the desired speed.
-The operation of the device is still possible but an overheating may occur.
-The delay controller is disabled first if the device overheats or if any temperature sensor fails.
+The fan function is monitored and a warning light (red LED "Failure") is activated, if the fans do not operate at the desired speed.
+On such failures, the operation of the device is still possible but an overheating may occur.
+The pulse controller is disabled first if the device overheats or if any temperature sensor fails.

-The delay controller is equipped with a USB data interface that allows to transfer measurement and settings data to or from the device and remotely control it.
+The pulse controller is equipped with a USB data interface that allows to transfer measurement and settings data to or from the device and remotely control it.
 The USB data interface is galvanically connected to the device case.
 When making a connection to a host computer, a large ground loop is created that can influence the device performance.
-If the host computer should be permanently connected to the device, carefully check the influence of the USB connection on the output signal.
+If the host computer should be permanently connected to the device, it is advisable to check the influence of the USB connection on the output signal.
 Optionally, a USB isolator can be used if the connection negatively influences the signal quality.